us4useu/arrus/docs/content/user_guide.cpp.rst

 To turn off the high voltage supplier, skip the ``hv`` field.

-To configure us4r’s signal transmission/data reception, it is essential to specify the settings of the probe and probe adapter used in the system.
+To configure us4r’s signal transmission/data reception, it is essential to specify settings of the probe and probe adapter used in the system.

 Specify the settings of the probe and probe adapter
 '''''''''''''''''''''''''''''''''''''''''''''''''''